vertexvaar/bluedist/packages/bluesprints/docs/Routing.md

 ## Syntax

 There is no special syntax by intention.
-Many routing packages have a a billion options to choose from and sometimes even more ways to configure your routes.
+Many routing packages have a billion options to choose from and sometimes even more ways to configure your routes.
 This one is intentionally left as simple as possible and is therefore just a 2-dimensional array.